Can You Use Pine Shavings for Chickens?

 For those looking for better options or alternatives to pine shavings, there are several materials to consider.

-• Coarse construction-grade sand or mortar sand is a great choice for chicken coop litter in colder months.
+- Coarse construction-grade sand or all-purpose sand is a great choice for chicken coop litter in colder months.
 Sand doesn’t retain moisture, making it easier to clean on a daily basis.

 Avoid Cedar Shavings